 Evaluate the primary reasons leading to your Academic Disqualification.
 Once your individual challenges have been identified, develop a specific plan that will allow you to raise your GPA, make sufficient progress towards a degree, and return to CSUF!

-Attend a mandatory Academic Disqualification Workshop OR meet with an Open University Advisor.
-This will be an opportunity to review your individual academic plan: repair your GPA, make degree progress, learn the Open University enrollment process, and become eligible for readmission.
-Keep in mind when creating your plan, only the first 24 units earned through Open University will count as cumulative units towards your degree at CSUF.
+Attend either a mandatory academic disqualification workshop/webinar OR meet with an Open University Advisor.
+Whether you attend a webinar or appointment it will be an opportunity to review your individual academic plan, learn criteria to be eligible for future readmission to CSUF, consider strategies to repair your GPA, understanding steps to enroll in courses via Open University at CSUF, and formally apply for future readmission at Cal State Apply.
+Keep in mind when creating your plan, only the first 24 units earned through Open University will count as cumulative units towards a degree at CSUF.

-You are required to bring all materials below when attending the Academic Disqualification Workshop for newly disqualified students or meeting with an Open University Advisor:
+The needed materials below are necessary to get the most from attending an Academic Disqualification Workshop/Webinar or meeting with an Open University Advisor:

-Appointments for previously disqualified students and for those unable to attend a workshop:
+Appointments for previously disqualified students and for those unable to attend a workshop/webinar:

-- Approval from an Open University advisor is required each semester to enroll in courses through Open University.
-Please reach out to one of the advisors below to have your recurring disqualification advising hold waived in advance of the term you wish to enroll through open university.
-You may reach out via email.
+- The academic disqualification advising hold is recurring and will appear ahead of each fall/spring term while in a non-admitted status.
+Approval from an Open University advisor is required each semester to enroll in courses through Open University.
+Please reach out to one of the advisors below to have your recurring disqualification advising hold waived in advance of the term you wish to enroll through Open University.
+Students whom need a review, may also reach out via email.

 Office: (657) 278 - 4280